-Investigators appointed by New York Attorney General Leticia James published a report today finding that New York Governor Andrew Cuomo sexually harassed multiple women and presided over a hostile work environment, in violation of federal and state law.
+Investigators appointed by New York Attorney General Letitia James published a report today finding that New York Governor Andrew Cuomo sexually harassed multiple women and presided over a hostile work environment, in violation of federal and state law.

 The report details claims of 11 victims, who have been current and former New York State employees.
 The women were subject to, among other things, “unwelcome and nonconsensual touching” by the governor, as well as “numerous offensive comments of a suggestive and sexual nature that created a hostile work environment for women.”